Power of Attorney & Authorization Forms

 To attach it to the return for e-filing, use the PDF screen to identify the document and then scan and attach it .
 If you attach the document, do not generate Form 8453 for it, or the IRS will look for a mailed copy.

 To mail it with Form 8453 (PDI), generate the 8453 by indicating the 2848 as a Form 8453 attachment.
-Open the MISC screen (on the Miscellaneous tab).
+On the Miscellaneous tab, open the MISC screen.
 On the bottom left, select the option Return signed by Power of Attorney.
 Enter the name in the Power of Attorney name field.

-- Print the completed Form 8453 and mail with the completed Form 2848 to the IRS within 3 business days after receiving acknowledgement that the IRS has accepted the electronically filed tax return.
+• Print the completed Form 8453 and mail with the completed Form 2848 to the IRS in about 3 business days after getting acknowledgement that the IRS has accepted the tax return that’s electronically filed.

 Internal Revenue Service